 Orthodontics will always give you verbal and written aftercare instructions.

-But you might forget what we told you or lose the written instructions.
-So we’re here to help you remember what we told you to take care of your dental braces and speed up the process of getting your teeth straightened.
+However, you could misplace the paper instructions or forget what we told you.
+Therefore, our goal is to help you remember how to take care of your braces and expedite the process of straightening your teeth.

 Wash your gums and braces, and brush your teeth and wires thoroughly before bed and after each meal.
 We think you should bring a travel toothbrush with you everywhere.
 If you don’t take care of your mouth, your gums can swell and bleed, and white spots can stay on your teeth.
 Inflammation and bleeding gums will slow down your treatment.
 The best way to clean your braces is with an interproximal brush, which you can get from dentists and pharmacies.
 Use a special toothbrush to clean between your teeth and along the gum line.